 Section 7.
 Termination of Membership

 Members may resign at any time by written notification to the President.
 Dues paid, if any, will not be prorated.
-Members may be removed from the rolls of the Corporation without cause by a two-thirds (2/3) vote of the Board.
+Members may be removed from the rolls of the Friends without cause by a two-thirds (2/3) vote of the Board.

 ARTICLE VI: OFFICERS OF THE CORPORATION